DogeTheBeast/College_notes/CHEM 154/Unit 5/Polymers.md

 - #### Initiation - Number of radicals increases

+Initiation is the process of generating a free radical by removing one electron from an atom.

 - #### Propogation - Number of radicals remains constant

 - #### Termination - Number of radicals decreases